Ahmed-Wassim/Social_Media_Service/README.md

 ## Advanced Features
 ### Macros For Generate Generic Response (success, error), Generic Exception to handle Not Found Objects.
-### Gates For Simple Policy For Editing You Own Tweet and Deleting You Own Tweet,
+### Gates For Simple Policy For Editing You Own Tweet and Deleting You Own Tweet.
 ### Polymorphic Relation For Image Class, To Support Scalability
+### Resources To Wrap the Data, Control it.
 ### Service Class For Tweet Service.
 ### Cache Layer For Performance To handle Millions of Users.
 ### Notify User If Someone Followed using Mailgun service.
-### Tweet Slug To Prevent Web Scraping
+### Tweet Slug To Prevent Web Scraping.

 ## Postman Collection Link
 https://api.postman.com/collections/29278575-e8c14625-a5c7-4af9-b4b4-5c3211275772?access_key=PMAT-01JE9RADYQFMB5A4Q8RQPR6CPM